 In 2022, Phyllis Wiseberg, a 90-year-old widow, lost $20,000 when cybercriminals withdrew the money from her account.
 Her story, shared by the National Council on Aging, is devastating but unfortunately not uncommon.
 Financial exploitation is a reality many seniors face, especially in the age of online scams.
-Here are actions you can take to help financially safeguard your loved ones.
+Here are actions you can take to help financially safeguard your loved ones and protect against elder fraud.

-What can I do to prevent elder fraud?
+What can I do to prevent elder financial abuse?

 - Communicate.
 In a post-pandemic world, losing touch is easy, but maintaining communication is critical.
 Remind your loved ones to avoid disclosing personal financial details via email, phone, or text.
-Sign them up for the National Do Not Call Registry and talk candidly about the most common scams targeting seniors.
+Sign them up for senior fraud protection such as the National Do Not Call Registry and talk candidly about the most common scams targeting seniors.

 - Designate trusted contacts.
 Connect with their financial institution for information on adding a trusted contact (or a view-only user) to their account — someone who can be contacted if there are questionable transactions taking place or can’t be reached.
 This is a safer alternative to a joint account, which allows someone to withdraw funds directly.

 - Monitor accounts.
-Vigilance is easier with tech support.
+Vigilance for protecting against elder fraud is easier with tech support.
 Set up online tools designed to detect suspicious transactions, fraud, and identity theft.
 Some programs will walk you through reporting and recouping any losses that have occurred.

 - Appoint financial power of attorney.
-If your loved one becomes incapacitated, they must be financially safeguarded.
+If your loved one becomes incapacitated, they must be financially safeguarded in order to prevent elder financial abuse.
 Bypass the standard power-of-attorney form and enlist the help of a lawyer to customize the form according to their needs, whether it’s filing taxes or managing property.
 Free and low-cost options are available through Eldercare Locator.

 - Vet caregivers.
 If you’re seeking healthcare or home management aid, hire someone through a bonded agency that utilizes a rigorous screening process.
 Be vigilant during the post-hire period—requesting updates regularly and observing in person when possible.